heyitsdoodler/hbml/readme.md

 4. After the element a pair of braces {} can be added to define the contents of the element, these are not required if the element is empty or is void.

-5. Inside the braces child elements may be added, text nodes may be added ("Hello, World!"), and multiline comments may be added (/* comment */).
+5. Inside the braces child elements may be added, text nodes* may be added ("Hello, World!"), and multiline comments may be added (/* comment */).

+*Text nodes can be defined with "double quotes", 'single quotes', or \`back ticks\`

 Example empty section element with an id of "wrapper"
 ```hbml